-The Novation Launchkey 25 is a great example.
-As well as the 25 keys you’d expect, the top of the unit also houses a strip of coloured pads which can be used for drums or, if you’re using Ableton Live, firing off individual audio clips.
+The Akai MPK Mini Play is a great example.
+As well as the 25 keys you’d expect, the top of the unit also houses a strip of pads, which you can use to create drum patterns or trigger individual audio clips.

 Tip #3 – Complete Control

 As well as musical inputs like keys and pads, another thing to consider is extra controls which usually come in the form of rotary knobs.
 These are incredibly useful as they enable the user to control individual parameters within an instrument.